Anyone familiar with us knows that we like when a team’s home and away kits form a ‘set’, giving mix-and-match options.

 The away kit was worn as intended at Wolves and then the FA Cup fourth round took them to Arsenal.
 While Historical Football Kits rather grandly declares them to have worn a ‘cup away’, the more prosaic explanation is that white-claret-claret would have raised overall-clash concerns, so they donned blue shorts and socks.
 They would again do so at the Emirates in the league in March.

 White shorts and blue socks were part of Blackburn’s first-choice kit that season, but this time, instead of all-claret, Villa wore the home shirt with the away shorts and socks.
+It meant that four different socks colours were worn with the home shirt.

 That was the last new configuration of the home kit, and in April they had a fourth different layout of the away.
 There was a shorts clash to deal with away to Liverpool, and while all-white had been worn in the past, instead they opted for blue.

 Nine combinations from a possible 24, or 37.5 percent – by comparison, Roma’s six from 27 in 2000-01 was only 22.22 percent.
-Obviously, a team with just two sets of shirts, shorts and socks can achieve 100 percent, but we’d be interested to know if any team has higher the number of possibilities is 12 or higher (i.e. when there are three of one item).
+Obviously, a team with just two sets of shirts, shorts and socks can achieve 100 percent, but we’d be interested to know if any team has higher when the number of possibilities is 12 or higher (i.e. when there are three of one item).